Midtown Madness 3: Reception

 Opinions on the game's environments were varied.
-Official Xbox Magazine's staff thought that it could be "much better it would have been with a better choice of cities."
+Official Xbox Magazine's review stated that "we can't help but think how much better it would have been with a better choice of cities."
 The reviewer from Electronic Gaming Monthly felt that the two cities were fun to explore and large in size.
-Shawn Sanders of Game Revolution felt that the two cities were not enough, and noted that future downloadable content may have improved things.
+Shawn Sanders of GameRevolution felt that the two cities were not enough, and noted that future downloadable content may have improved things.
 Multiple reviewers noted praised the inclusion of various landmarks.
 Christian Nutt noted that the cities were "huge arenas ripe for careening around in[, but] neither is going to win awards in the detail arena".